What’s the one fact marketers of all disciplines can all agree on? Ranking on search engines without adopting bad SEO tactics is challenging.

 Google considers several more factors, other than keywords, in ranking content when users make search requests.
 These factors are discussed in detail in Google’s Search Quality Evaluator Guidelines.

 So, for higher placement on Google SERP, write content that’s useful and relevant to your target audience.
-Use keyword variations to provide context to Google, but don’t stuff the same keyword too many times.
+Use relevant keyword variations to provide context to Google.
+Don’t stuff the same keyword too many times because that’s a bad SEO practice.

 2. Having Duplicate Content

 Google rewards uniqueness and relevance and punishes ingenuity.
-And publishing another creator’s work as your own content is considered ingenious.
+And publishing another creator’s work as your own content is a bad SEO practice.

 You don’t have to copy an entire web page for your content to be viewed as duplicate content.
 Search engines also interpret having similar text blocks with other sites as duplicity.